Maikatura/Endorblast/FAQ.md

 ### **Q: Can I use this code?**
 **A:** Sure I don't see why not....
 Just follow the license I have for it!
 Can be found in `license.txt`.
-All link at bottom of this page!

 ### **Q: How do I set it up?**